giampaolo/psutil/docs/devguide.rst

 - Don't use ``sudo``, except for the ``install-sysdeps-*`` targets, which invoke it themselves when needed.

-- To target a specific Python version:
+- To target a specific Python version, pass ``PYTHON`` to every step, so that the extension is built by the same interpreter that runs the tests:

   .. code-block:: none

+     make install-pydeps-dev PYTHON=python3.13
+     make build PYTHON=python3.13
      make test PYTHON=python3.13

 Windows